Kaniyah33/Reviewer-Extractor/README.md

 ## What it does

-The Reviewer Extractor uses a csv file (either pre-loaded or the user can upload their own), and can filter what ouput is displayed based on what the user searches and which specific column they want to search in.
-The user can then save this filtered csv file directly to their computer.
+The Reviewer Extractor allows the user to search through the Expertise Finder (version 2) outputs.
+It is typically a csv file (one is included in this repository) or the user can upload their own.
+The GUI filters the input dataframe and displays only raws that include the searched "words" under the specified column.
+The user can then save this filtered dataframe into a file directly to their computer.

 The code will allow the user to search for words in the following columns:
 - Input Author